okteto/okteto/contributing.md

 These tests will use your Kubernetes context to create a namespace and all the required k8s resources.

-## Lint
+### Linting

-Before submitting your changes, we recommend to lint the code by running:
+Before making a PR, we recommend contributors to run a lint check on their code by running:

 ```
 make lint
 ```

-The same command runs as part of CI on every PR.
+The same command also runs as part of CI on every PR.

 > This command requires that you have [golangci-lint](https://github.com/golangci/golangci-lint#install) available on your `$PATH`.

-## pre-commit
+### pre-commit

 A framework for managing and maintaining multi-language pre-commit hooks.
 Pre-commit can be [installed](https://pre-commit.com/#installation) with